 4. Pick up on hard-to-detect challenges

 The benefit of all this better communication and sensor equipment is that property owners who embrace technology will find not only their day-to-day jobs easier, but their ability to pick up on hard-to-find problems increased as well.
 A leaky faucet that never floods but wastes water could be missed by maintenance staff, but a moisture sensor would immediately recognize it.
-Similarly, tenants may never vocalize an issue they’re having with another worker sharing the same space, but an anonymous feedback option on a tenant experience platform would quickly identify the stressor.
+Similarly, tenants may never vocalize an issue they’re having with another worker sharing the same space, but an anonymous feedback option on a tenant-facing operating system would quickly identify the stressor.

 5. Integrate with the surrounding world

 Tech’s impacts don’t stop at the walls of the office or apartment.
 A critical component of a highly-competitive rental space is integration with the surrounding world, and tech can be a vital component there as well.
 I frequently mention opportunities for space providers to build relationships with local businesses and neighborhoods, or set up local events or rewards plans through tenant experience platforms, but the opportunities go beyond just that.

 Location and mobility is a critical component for establishing quality in competitive markets.
 To that end, TransitScreen is a provider of digital displays which, when located in the lobby of a building, can help guests and tenants identify and catch the right public transit options.

 These are just a handful of the numerous ways in which tech can impact space-as-a-service operations, and they don’t even touch on use cases in acquisition, development and disposition.
 Not every implementation will apply to every situation, and managers shouldn’t feel the need to force circles into squares just for the sake of it.
 But tech can increase profit margins while reducing effort expended, and for that reason a thorough consideration is worthwhile regardless of property type.